BRH-icc/comptia-study-app/README.md

 Current Usage Options 📱

-Your app is designed to be shared and used in several ways:
+   app is designed to be shared and used in several ways:

 1. Direct File Sharing (Simplest)
 •  Package all files into a ZIP